 Museo Memoria y Tolerancia is a museum dedicated to honoring and remembering the tragic atrocities committed by mankind.
 Permanent exhibitions focus on genocides such as the Holocaust, Darfur and Guatemala, as well as those that reflect on Mexico’s own cultural heritage and identity.
 Stark walls, minimal design and open-plan spaces make the experience all the more impactful.

-A masterpiece in modernist architecture, Museo Casa Luis Barragan is the only such individual building in Latin America that has received the honor of a UNESCO World Heritage site title.
-First built in 1948, the architecture is astounding and vividly displays Luis Barragan’s unique blend of Mexican and modernist perspectives.
+A masterpiece in modernist architecture, Museo Casa Luis Barragán is the only individual building of its kind to have received the honor of a UNESCO World Heritage site title in Latin America.
+First built in 1948, the architecture is astounding and vividly displays Luis Barragán’s unique blend of Mexican and Modernist perspectives.
 Preserved exactly as the architect left it, it now plays host to a fantastic museum.

 Museo del Objeto del Objeto